onextech/onex-dd/docs/product-guide/2022-and-beyond/latest-product-guide.md

-# Product Guide
+# Latest Product Guide

-Thank you for your supporting One X Group.
+Thank you for supporting One X Tech.
 We are pleased to have been able to part of your digital journey.
 This handover documentation aims to guide you through a smooth transition into the next chapter of your product roadmap.

 ## Handover Overview